Google Fuchsia: A True Android Successor We All Need?

 HTC Dream – the first smartphone with Android on board.
 A lot has changed since 2008!

-No wonder that at its core, Android is still a product designed in different times, for different purposes.
+No wonder that at its core, Android is still a product designed at different times, for different purposes.
 There are a few things it just can’t do, and it’s now impossible to fix its drawbacks via a simple software update.
 Developers, manufacturers and users learned to live with Android’s downsides, but it wouldn’t be wise to develop a flawed product forever.
 Fuchsia may be a chance to hit the reset button and start over from scratch.
 A chance to make a perfect crossover OS, which will be home for the Google ecosystem on smartphones, tablets and notebooks.

 What Will Fuchsia Fix?